 If you’re regularly experiencing signs of dehydration, developing a hydration routine should be your top priority.
 But you have to understand that staying hydrated and relieving dehydration requires more than drinking water.

-Oral rehydration salts are often recommended along with oral rehydration solutions like DripDrop ORS.
+Oral rehydration salts are often recommended along with oral rehydration solutions like DripDrop.
 However, oral rehydration salts aren’t always an appealing option due to their poor taste.
-DripDrop ORS is an effective, great tasting solution for mild to moderate dehydration.
+DripDrop is an effective, great tasting solution for mild to moderate dehydration.